intrig/ict/multivector.md

 behave just like `std::vector`.
 And since `std::vector` is used in the underlying representation, we can make heirarchies that benefit from both cache friendly locality of reference and C++11 move semantics.

-A simple mutlivector can be created with:
+A simple mutlivector can be created and displayed with:

 ```c++
     auto m = ict::multivector<int>{1, 2, {10, 11, 12, {100}}, 3}